Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Conclusion and Future Work

-We presented an incremental graph summarization algorithm for structural graph summaries defined in FLUID.
-We analyzed the complexity of our algorithm and empirically evaluated time and space requirements for three typical graph summary models on two benchmark and two real-world datasets.
-The incremental summarization algorithm almost always outperforms its batch counterpart, even when about $50\%$ of the graph database changes.
+We have presented a parallel algorithm for structural graph summarization.
+We have empirically evaluated this algorithm on several synthetic and real-world graph datasets and analyzed its theoretical runtime and space complexity.
+We have shown that this parallel algorithm can server as base for an extension to an incremental graph summarization algorithm for structural graph summaries over evolving graphs.
+We analyzed the complexity of the incremental algorithm and empirically evaluated time and space requirements for three typical graph summary models on two benchmark and two real-world datasets.
+The incremental summarization algorithm almost always outperforms its batch counterpart, even in cases when from one version to the next version about $50\%$ of the graph database changes.
 Furthermore, the incremental summarization algorithm outperforms the batch summarization algorithm even when using fewer cores, despite the batch computation benefiting more from parallelization than the incremental algorithm.
 Finally, we analyzed the memory overhead of the incremental algorithm induced by the \vertexHashIndex{}.
 Using the real-world DyLDO-core dataset, we found that using four cores, the incremental algorithm is on average $5$ to $44$~times faster, with a memory overhead of only $8\%$ ($\pm 1\%$).
+Finally, we have produced an optimized version of the parallel algorithm to efficiently compute $k$-bisimulations on large graphs.
+We have demonstrated the applicability of this algorithm on different synthetic and real-world graphs.
+We have shown that it scales to large graphs with tens of millions and up to $1$~billion edges.